frontfliip/BigDataProject/README.md

 4. Run next command: `docker-compose build` - to load and build Docker Images, create network
 5. Run next command: `docker-compose up -d` - start installation in detached mode.
 6. Run next command: `.\DataExtraction\create_tables.sh` - to create tables in the Cassandra Database
+7. Make sure to run the insert queries from the `commands.txt` file
 7. Open new terminal and run:
     - Run next command to create a container of spark-submit: `docker run --rm -it --network project-net --name spark-submit -v .:/opt/app bitnami/spark:3 /bin/bash`
     - Run next command to change directory for needed one: `cd /opt/app`